Beirut blast investigator forced to pause probe a second time - RFI

 Beirut (AFP)

-The Lebanon judge leading the investigation into last year's huge port blast was forced to suspend his probe Tuesday for a second time, moments after issuing an arrest warrant against a former minister.
+The Lebanon judge leading the investigation into last year's huge Beirut port blast was forced to suspend its work Tuesday after what human right groups have condemned as an attempt by politicians to evade justice.

-Tarek Bitar, who was appointed in February after his predecessor was removed for summoning senior officials, has become a target for political leaders, including Hezbollah chief Hasan Nasrallah, who demanded on Monday that an "honest and transparent" judge take up the case.

-Bitar was previously forced to suspend the investigation for a week after three ex-ministers he had summoned on suspicion of negligence filed lawsuits last month requesting his removal.
+It is the second time Bitar has had to suspend the investigation in the face of lawsuits filed by former ministers he had summoned on suspicion of negligence, and comes amid growing calls from top officials, including Hezbollah chief Hasan Nasrallah, for him to be replaced.

+Bitar's predecessor, Fadi Sawan, was forced to suspend his probe for the same reason before he was finally removed in February in a move widely condemned as political interference.

 The warrant was issued after Khalil failed to show up for questioning on Tuesday, with his attorney appearing in his place to request more time to mount a defence, the court official added.

+The arrest warrant is the second to be issued by Bitar after one last month against former public works and transport minister Youssef Fenianos, who also failed to attend a hearing.

-Bitar was also scheduled to interrogate Zeaiter, a former public works minister, within the next 24 hours before he was forced to halt his work.
+Bitar was also scheduled to question Zeaiter, a former public works minister, and former interior minister Nohad Machnouk within the next 24 hours before the suspension came into force.

-Human rights groups and relatives of blast victims have condemned politicians for repeatedly obstructing the investigation into Lebanon's worst peace-time disaster.

-The latest suspension is likely to fuel growing concerns that Bitar, like his predecessor, will be removed from the case for going after top political and security officials.
+The investigator was hoping to complete a series of interrogations before parliament begins its session on October 19, after which several suspects will benefit from parliamentary immunity.

+"The course of action taken by the politicians in the Beirut blast case is becoming a parody of itself," said Aya Majzoub of Human Rights Watch.

 The August 4, 2020 explosion at Beirut port killed more than 200 people, wounded thousands more and destroyed swathes of the capital.